cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/4/2/8_-_Replication.md

 ## Load Balancing

-Similar to the HA / Disaster Recovery case, consider using a [CobblerTrigger](Triggers) to notify the other server to pull new metadata when commands are issued.
+Similar to the HA/Disaster Recovery case, consider using a [CobblerTrigger](Triggers) to notify the other server to pull new metadata when commands are issued.